kabanero-io/events-operator/README.md

 The `to` attribute currently only supports https endpoints.
 The url may be any REST endpoint.
 If pointing to another mediator, the other mediator's `createListener` attribute must be set to `true`, and the URL to use is:
 `https://<service-name>/<mediation name>`, where `<service-name>` is the name of the mediator.

+The `urlExpression`  is used to enable dynamically generated destinations.
+It is an Common Expression Language expression evaluated within the scope of the meidation, and may use any variable that is available or created within the body of the mediation.
+For our example above, it evaluates to the value of the variable `cel_variable`.

 <a name="webhook-processing"></a>